Angie55/UC-Milestone-Project-0ne/README.md

 Homemade beauty is a website focused on natural skin care that can easily made at home using very simple ingredients.
 Each ingredient is natural, either in its whole form or with very little modification.
 The primary goal of the website is to give users an introduction to how easy it is make their own products for their beauty/cleansing routine.
 Users can read more about why it’s good to go natural as well as see a range of recipes organised into categories.
-Each recipe page has a clear list in ingredients and how they are good for skin.
-There is also a video to accompany each recipe, which makes the experience feel more interactive.
-The site also gives creators an opportunity to feature on the website and share new recipes.
+Each recipe page has a clear list of ingredients and their benefits when used for skincare.
+The experience is made more interactive with videos to accompany each recipe and the site also gives creators an opportunity to feature on the website and share new recipes.

 ### Developer goals

 -	To create a clean, easy to navigate website that appeals to users interested in natural skincare.
 -	To make the idea of homemade products look simple and easy to include in their routine.
--	A first attempt at leaning how to create a site based on an original idea, learning a lot along the way to improve on future projects management.
+-	A first attempt at creating a site based on an original idea, learning the process of designing and building a website with clean commented code while regularly committing changes to GitHub.

 ### Customer goals

 As a user who is interested in natural skin products I want:
 - A range of simple recipes
--	Information about why to go natural
+-	Information about why to go natural.
--	Information on ingredients
+-	Information on ingredients.
 -	Links to bloggers and vloggers that create content I could be interested in.
 -	Videos of how to make a homemade product.
--	Affordable alternatives to ready-made products
+-	Affordable alternatives to ready-made products.
--	Control of what goes on my body
+-	Control of what goes on my face and body.

 ### Customer general interests